 How do I get API access?

-Through BytePlus ModelArk or Volcano Engine's official enterprise beta, or through a unified API like Apiframe, which gives you a single key and endpoint without a separate ByteDance account.
+Through BytePlus ModelArk or Volcano Engine directly, or through a unified API like Apiframe, which gives you a single key and endpoint without a separate ByteDance account.
+Both routes are live now.

 Does it generate audio?